Oct 17, 2025

 How to identify warning signs in your team

-Indicators that don't lie
+The indicators that don’t lie

 From observation to conversation